19 reasons to come to #FIGT2019 in Bangkok

 If other conferences have left you a little-disillusioned then attending #FIGT2019 is a must!

 #FIGT2019 is an incredible event where you meet loads of new connections, personally grow and speak to experts in the field of global movement around the world.
-There is still time to submit a proposal or even get a scholarship to attend #figt2019
+There is still time to attend #figt2019

 I feel magic happens when insightful people hang out and share what they are working on right now.
 So to help convince you that this is the conference you need to be at, I have come up with 19 reasons why you should head over to Bangkok and join us at FIGT.

 1. You’ll know about new research before anyone else.

 FIGT has woven research throughout the whole conference.
 There is always very cutting edge research shared.
 The researchers ask you to give feedback and next steps.